dvksn/Random-Number-Generator/README.md

 # Random-Number-Generator

 Algorithm for generating Psuedo random numbers
-Test suite is also included
+Test suite is also included.